darragh0/CloudWorx-WApp/README.md

     - Update with valid RECAPTCHA key (contact [darragh0](https://github.com/darragh0))
 3. **Follow [Automated Setup](#automated-setup-recommended) or [Manual Setup](#manual-setup) steps**

+> [!NOTE]
+> You may see a security warning in your browser the first time you run the app.
+This is expected with local certificates and can safely be ignored.

 ## 🔧 Setup Options

 ### Automated Setup (Recommended)